rhoon/major-studio-1/README.md

 http://www.systemicpeace.org/inscrdata.html

 ###Questions:
-1. Do difficulties in gathering income data during times of violence cloud Gini in ways that would make this not viable?
+1. Do difficulties in gathering income data during times of violence cloud Gini in ways that would make this concept not viable?